freenas/freenas-docs/userguide/storage.rst

    the system will not request them.
 To correct this, export the encrypted pool with
    |ui-configure| :menuselection:`--> Export/Disconnect`,
-   making sure that the :guilabel:`Destroy data on this pool?` is **not** selected.
+   making sure that :guilabel:`Destroy data on this pool?` is **not** set.
 Then import the pool again.
 During the import, the GELI keys can be entered as described above.